thatcherfreeman/utility-dctls/README.md

 ---
-### White Mask DCTL
+### White Matte DCTL
-Draws a white matte around the border of the frame, in case you need to spice up your standard viewing environment.
+Draws a matte around the border of the frame, in case you need to spice up your standard viewing environment.

 #### DCTL Parameters
 **Scaling**: The original image is resized down to this scale.

-**White Point**: Code value to draw for the matte.
+**Matte Value**: Controls how bright the matte is.

 **Aspect Ratio**: When using a letterboxed or pillar boxed timeline, this allows you to specify what the active portion of the frame is.

 **Use Timeline Aspect Ratio**: If unchecked, uses the aspect ratio specified by **Aspect Ratio** instead of the timeline res.

+**Matte Value Units**: Indicates the units for the specified matte value.
+You can choose from code value (percentage), in which case we compute `Matte Value / 100.0` and write that code value to the matte.
+If you choose one along the lines of `Gamma 2.X Nits`, then we assume you have a `Gamma 2.X` display whose white point is 100 nits and we generate the code value that would generate `Matte Value` Nits.
+Likewise with ST2084 Nits, which instead should be used for displays that expect PQ as input.

 ---